 - 1. That this approval is dependent upon, and limited to, the proposals and plans contained in this application and supporting documents submitted and affirmed by the applicants and that any variation from the plans, proposals and supporting documents is subject to review and approval by the Planning Board or Site Plan Review Committee, except for minor changes which the Town Planner may approve. - 2.
-That prior to the commencement of construction of the site plan, the applicant is responsible for obtaining all required local, state and federal permits; - 3.
+Prior to the commencement of construction of the site plan, the applicant is responsible for obtaining all required local, state and federal permits. - 3.
 Any staff and peer review comments shall be addressed prior to the Board signing the plans. - 4.
-That the applicant shall provide property line information and site information in auto-CAD format to the Town Planner prior to the pre-construction meeting; - 5.
-All waivers and variances will be listed on the plan prior to recording; - The owner of the lot (Map 30, Lot 1) is responsible for compliance with the Town of Gorham Stormwater Ordinance, Chapter 2 - Post Construction Stormwater Management, MS4 provisions; - 7.
-The map and lot numbers shall be listed in the bottom right corner of all pages of the plan set; - 8.
-That all relevant conditions of approval from past Site Plan approvals shall remain in effect; - 9.
-That any proposed use on the site shall meet the sound level requirements outlined under Chapter 4, Section 9, T. Noise; - 10.
-That prior to the pre-construction meeting the applicant will establish the following: a performance guarantee totaling 125% of the costs to complete the construction and an escrow for field inspection meeting the approvals of Town Staff and the Town's Attorney;
+That the applicant shall provide property line information and site information in auto-CAD format to the Town Planner prior to the pre-construction meeting. - 5.
+All waivers and variances will be listed on the plan prior to recording. - 6.
+The owner of the lot (Map 30, Lot 1) is responsible for compliance with the Town of Gorham Stormwater Ordinance, Chapter 2 Post Construction Stormwater Management, MS4 provisions.